SlicerProstate/SliceTracker-guide/docs/user_guide/initial_reg.md

 **IMPORTANT**: Confirm the accuracy of registration with the clinical lead of the procedure!

 You can use the following tools to verify registration accuracy:
-* "Rock": slowly fade back and forth between the registered planning image and the `CoverProstate` image.
+* "Rock" checkbox: slowly fade back and forth between the registered planning image and the `CoverProstate` image.
-* "Flicker": quickly flip back and forth between the registered planning image and the `CoverProstate` image.
+* "Flicker" checkbox: quickly flip back and forth between the registered planning image and the `CoverProstate` image.
 * "Reveal cursor" button: show mosaic of the registered planning image and the `CoverProstate` image at the cursor location.

 | ![Biopsy template assembly (left) and z-frame.
 MR-visible capsules are of yellow color within a plexiglass enclosure.](../images/registration_evaluation.png) | ![Z-frame and needle template models before calibration ](../images/reveal_cursor.png) |